top of page

 Membership

-1. Membership is open to all undergraduate students who have a passion for the topics of sociology and anthropology and even more so for students in this department.
+1. Membership is open to all undergraduate students in the department and those who have an interest for the topics of sociology and anthropology.

 2. Membership is free.